DenisG0/JavaScript30/readme.md

 Day 06.
 (Check)

 Using variables in Regex is possible by creating a new RegExp then passing into a function like match.

+Day 07.
+(Check)

+Learned about .find that returns the first matching element.
+              .some that returns a boolean if atleast one matchs .every that returns a boolearn if all matches

+Day 08 (Check)

+Canvas Fun.
+Novelty

+Day 09 (Check)

+Console.group with groupEnd for grouped messaging.

+Day 10 (Check)

+Breaking down the problem a step at a time.

+Day 11 (Check)

+Video Fun.
+Novelty

+Day 12 (Check)

+.slice returns a new object while not affecting the original array. .splice modifies the original array.